DHJayasinghe/system-design/LikeService/README.md

 1. Low Latency - There can be millions of reactions per post, Calculating count of reactions should be fast.
 2. High Availability - There can be millions of reactions per second hitting our service.
 Therefore our backend service should be highly available.
 3. Consistency - Showing actual reaction count does not required to be real-time.
 Having a lag on showing it, is Okay.
 Stronger consistency not required.
 4. Conflicts - There can be multiple concurrent reaction requests per post.
-We should avoid conflicts where 2 people ***REMOVED***ing to update the same en***REMOVED*** resulting in invalid state if there any to consider (Ex: Calculating and storing some statistics data)
+We should avoid conflicts where 2 people trying to update the same entry resulting in invalid state if there any to consider (Ex: Calculating and storing some statistics data)

 ## Implementation Considerations